NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Hit airborne launches higher
     - Stuns much longer when not putting into sleep
 - RB
-    - Changed to strong and pushes on block
+    - Changed to strong
+    - Pushes on block
+    - Has less endlag
     - Bigger hitbox
 - RA
     - First projectile appears one frame sooner